top of page

 What is a BID?

-A Business Improvement District (BID) is a defined area where local businesses vote to invest collectively in projects that enhance their trading environment.
-Each BID operates under the BID Regulations 2004 and is guided by a Business Plan that sets out key objectives and actions.
+A Business Improvement District (BID) is a defined geographical area within which the businesses vote to invest collectively in local improvements to enhance their trading environment.
+The mechanism for developing and operating a BID are governed by the BID Regulations 2004 which are part of the Local Government Act 2003.

-Over the last five years, Welwyn Garden City BID has generated over £[insert amount] through levy income, additional funding, and in-kind support.
-These resources have been used to deliver the projects and improvements identified by you—the local business community—as part of the BID Business Plan.
+Over the last nine years Welwyn Garden City BID has generated funding through the levy collection and additional funding and in-kind support which has been used to undertake the projects and activities identified by you, the businesses, as part of the BID Business Plan.

 Who manages the BID?